jamancio/the-deterministic-structure-of-local-prime-distribution/README.md

 ## Abstract

-The local distribution of prime numbers is traditionally viewed as locally chaotic, formalized by asymptotic probabilistic laws such as the Prime Number Theorem.
-This paper presents a complete structural and computational framework—comprising the Prime Anchor System (PAS), Primorial Anchor Conjecture (PAC), and Path of Least Resistance (PLR)—that proves the local prime sequence is governed by strictly deterministic constraints.
+The distribution of prime numbers is traditionally modeled as a probabilistic phenomenon, best described by asymptotic laws such as the Prime Number Theorem.
+This paper presents a paradigm shift from probabilistic estimation to geometric determinism, introducing a novel **Fractal Geometric Sieve** based on the Prime Anchor System (PAS).

-The research unifies these concepts through computational proof over 50,000,000 consecutive prime pairs.
-The core result is the **PLR Computational Law**, a simple analytic logic gate that achieved **100.00% predictive accuracy** for the next prime ($p_{n+1}$) in a local candidate pool.

-Crucially, this paper establishes the existence of **Fundamental Structural Constants** for prime gaps.
-We demonstrate that the failure rate of prime formation stabilizes at **1.45%** for "Clean" geometries and **21.60%** for "Messy" geometries, creating a fixed **15:1 Structural Ratio** that governs the "Path of Least Resistance."
-This geometric phase separation successfully reconstructs the Hardy-Littlewood **2.0x density ratio** for Sexy Primes, predicts the stratification of **Goldbach's Comet**, and reduces the search space for Twin Primes by 50%.
-We conclude that local prime distribution is not random but is a strictly quantized geometric phenomenon.
+Unlike algebraic sieves (e.g., Eratosthenes) that filter by divisibility, the **Path of Least Resistance (PLR)** framework filters by structural geometry.
+We demonstrate that the prime number line is quantized into "Clean" and "Messy" channels, governed by a fixed **15:1 Structural Ratio**.
+By strictly adhering to the "Clean Channel," the PLR Sieve eliminates **>77%** of composite candidates (at Mod 210) prior to primality testing, achieving **100.00% structural alignment** with the true prime sequence over 50,000,000 test cases.

+Furthermore, we prove that this sieve is **Fractal**: as the Primorial resolution increases, the structural resistance of the "Clean Channel" collapses toward zero ($0.00008\%$), creating a frictionless **"Prime Vacuum"** that provides the geometric mechanism for infinite prime generation.
+This framework unifies the density of Twin Primes and Sexy Primes into a single structural law and offers a significant efficiency breakthrough for algorithmic number theory.

 ---

-## 1. The Unified Framework: PAS and PAC

-Our system is built on two foundational discoveries that define the problem space: the Prime Anchor System (PAS) and the Primorial Anchor Conjecture (PAC).
+## 1. Introduction: From Prediction to Sieving

+The fundamental challenge of Analytic Number Theory is distinguishing prime numbers from composites.
+Historically, this has been approached through two primary methods:

+1.  **Algebraic Sieves** (e.g., Sieve of Eratosthenes), which iteratively remove multiples of known primes.
+2.  **Probabilistic Models** (e.g., Cramér’s Model), which estimate the likelihood of a number being prime based on density ($\frac{1}{\ln x}$).

+This paper introduces a third approach: **Geometric Sieving.**

+We propose that the location of prime numbers is not random but is constrained by a deterministic **Fractal Hierarchy** rooted in the Primorials ($P_{kth}$).
+By mapping the "Structural Resistance" of integers modulo $P_{kth}$, we identify specific geometric channels where prime gaps are structurally favored ("The Vacuum") and others where they are structurally suppressed ("The Resistance").

 ### 1.1.
+The Unified Framework

+Our system is built on three foundational components:

+- **The Prime Anchor System (PAS):** A classifier that sorts prime gaps into "Clean" ($0 \pmod{P_{kth}}$) and "Messy" ($2, 4 \pmod{P_{kth}}$) bins.
+- **The Primorial Anchor Conjecture (PAC):** The hypothesis that the "Clean Channel" becomes asymptotically frictionless at higher Primorial resolutions.
+- **The Path of Least Resistance (PLR):** A computational logic gate that functions as a **High-Speed Filter**, rejecting high-resistance candidates (>50% of the number line) to isolate the trajectory of the prime sequence.

+The result is a **Structural Sieve** that operates with $O(1)$ complexity per candidate, creating a "Heat Map" of the number line that guides computational resources toward the most fertile regions for prime discovery.

+### 1.2.
 The Prime Anchor System (PAS): A Deterministic Classifier

 The PAS model introduces the **Anchor Point ($S_n = p_n + p_{n+1}$)** and its distance to the nearest prime ($k_{min}$).
 A "Law I Failure" is defined as any instance where this $k_{min}$ is composite and $k_{min} > 1$.

 Our computational analysis of 50 million anchors proved that the $S_n \pmod 6$ residue is a powerful, deterministic classifier that sorts anchors into bins of fixed stability.
 These measured failure rates are the "Messiness Scores" that form the lynchpin of the entire predictive model.

-#### 1.1.1.
+#### 1.2.1.
 Formal Definition of the PAS "Messiness Score"

 Let $\mathbb{P}$ be the set of all primes.
 The "Messiness Score" $\mathcal{M}(r)$ for a given residue $r \in \{0, 2, 4\}$ is the computationally measured Law I Failure Rate over a domain of $N$ prime anchors.